canonical/snapcraft.io/README.md

 ### Use staging APIs

-To use staging APIs locally you can edit the file `.env.` and add the following lines:
+To use staging APIs locally you can add the following lines to an`.env.local` file:

 ```bash
 SNAPCRAFT_IO_API=https://api.staging.snapcraft.io/api/v1/